Samwise74/eagles-writeups/archival/README.md

 # Archival
 ## Challenge
 #### tl;dr:
-Either patch the archive to recognize `flag.png` or xor the ciphertext using the keys stored in the file
+Either patch the archive to recognize `flag.png` or xor the ciphertext using the keys stored in the file.
 #### Description:
 > Check out this weird file I found.
 I think this program has something to do with it too?
 ### Initial RE